 (Sgd.)
 Harry E. Wilkins, Post Commander.
+By Command of Brigadier General Tinley:

 Under provisions of paragraph 206, National Guard Regulations, as changed by C. L. 98, M. B., November 17, 1922, the annual physical examination of Officers will be conducted during the annual encampment.